GoogleChrome/developer.chrome.com/site/en/blog/fledge-service-overview/index.md

 for the Key/Value service, which will need to be migrated to TEEs in the future.
 The BYOS model is not in scope for [Bidding and Auction services](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md).

-To ease the migration from the BYOS model, we'll be providing new open source APIs, documentation, server implementation, and explainers with additional capabilities beyond those already proposed.
+To ease the migration from the BYOS model, we're providing new [open source APIs, documentation, server implementation, and explainers](/blog/open-sourcing-fledge-key-value-service/) with additional capabilities beyond those already proposed.
 The APIs intend to allow custom scripts and adtech-defined code which can be run on TEEs.

 Chrome and Android will be open sourcing a Key/Value service so that adtech platforms can monitor development and potentially contribute to the codebase.